chancee-ldn/futuba-arduino/README.md

 ### Notes
-Rust needs to know where to look for the Arduino, so look for the serial_port variable and adjust to suit your system.
-It should listed under 'cd /dev'.
-You can unplug and plugin again, or there is a 'dmesg' trick after a restart.
+Rust needs to know where to look for the Arduino: find the `serial_port` variable and adjust to suit your system.
+It should listed under `cd /dev`, you can unplug and plugin again, or there is a 'dmesg' trick after a restart.

 #### Mac OS
 `let serial_port = "/dev/.usbmodem4101"`